Food list

 Herbs, spices & condiments

 These condiments may be high in salt, sugar, or added fats.
-Use sparingly to avoid the potential negative impact they can have on our metabolic and digestive health.
+Use sparingly to avoid the potential negative impact they can have on metabolic and digestive health.

 Food